 How the project works

-The VPP Demonstrations involves accelerating upgrades to AEMO’s systems and processes to obtain operational visibility of VPPs.
+The AEMO Virtual Power Plant Demonstrations project involves accelerating upgrades to AEMO’s systems and processes to obtain operational visibility of VPPs.

 AEMO is engaging with existing pilot scale VPPs to participate in the VPP Demonstrations, which will start in June/July 2019 and run for at least 12 months.